 - Wash and gently scrub beet roots to remove dirt.
 Early in the summer the very young beets can be eaten with the skin on, but the matured beets will need to be peeled.
 Peel before or after cooking (the skin comes off much easier after cooking).

-- Good seasonings for beets include olive oil, vinegar, lemon, mustard, cilantro, curry, yogurt, and/or sour cream.
+- Good seasonings include olive oil, vinegar, lemon, mustard, cilantro, curry, yogurt, and/or sour cream.

 - Cooked beets (in any form) can be pureed and used to make wonderful spreads and warming winter beverages.

 Here are a few recipes for enjoying this versatile root veggie!

 Simple Roasted Beets

 - Salt and pepper to taste

 - Directions:Heat oven to 425º F. Wash and dry beets.
 Drizzle with olive oil, salt and pepper, then and wrap beets in foil.
 Roast for about 1 and 1/2 hours.
 Let beets cool in the foil, and then simply rub the skin off and slice.
 Can be used for so many recipes, topping for salads, soups, dips, smoothies!